- 1 Makhane Ki Kheer At Our Place

 - It has a low glycemic index and thus is good for sugar patients also.
 Read about the benefits of Fox nuts in detail here.

-- Makhana kheer is especially good for babies.
+- Especially good for babies.
 It strengthens the bones and teeth of growing babies.

 - As it is rich in fibre, therefore, it keeps the babies away from constipation.
 You may read more about it here.

 Coming back to our recipe, Makhana kheer is, of course, a simple one where milk is reduced to which makhana has been added.
-Nowadays people have started adding condensed milk to the kheer to speed up the process but I still cook it the traditional way and therefore preparing Kheer from 2-litre milk takes exact 2 hours.
+Nowadays people have started adding condensed milk to the kheer to speed up the process but I still cook it the traditional way and therefore preparing Kheer from 2-liter milk takes exactly 2 hours.